mlms13/binary-homeworlds/RULES.md

 ## Gameplay

-### Initial Phase
+### Initial Phase (Setup)

 1. **Determine turn order** (by any agreed method)
-2. **Each player creates their home system** in turn order:
+2. **Players alternate choosing pieces** to create their home systems:
+   - **Player 1** chooses any piece from the bank as their first star
-   - Choose any piece from the bank as their first star
+   - **Player 2** chooses any piece from the bank as their first star
+   - **Player 1** chooses any remaining piece from the bank as their second star
-   - Choose any remaining piece from the bank as their second star
+   - **Player 2** chooses any remaining piece from the bank as their second star
+   - **Player 1** chooses any remaining piece from the bank as their starting ship
-   - Choose any remaining piece from the bank as their starting ship (placed at their home system)
+   - **Player 2** chooses any remaining piece from the bank as their starting ship

-The two stars form the player's binary home system.
-The starting ship must be placed at this home system.
+Each player's two stars form their binary home system.
+Each starting ship is placed at its respective player's home system.

+**Setup Summary**: The setup phase consists of 6 alternating choices, with each player making 3 selections total (2 stars + 1 ship).

 ### Normal Turns